bchainify/chainvote-solana-contract/README.md

 # Challenges we ran into

-First time using Solana rust smart contract.
+First time using Solana platform and rust smart contract.

 # Technologies we used